-The required records should generally be available within a company for its own internal purposes.
-Companies may consult with their local tax office or case manager if they are uncertain about the adequacy or suitability of their records.
+The records required for Revenue purposes should generally be available within a company for its own internal purposes.
+Claimant companies should take care, whatever approach to record-keeping is used, that it will be sufficient to clearly identify the qualifying R&D activities undertaken and the associated costs.
+Companies may consult with their local tax office or case manager if they are uncertain as to the adequacy or suitability of their records.